NoMoreMarking/terms-of-service/privacy-statement.md

 * Always maintain adequate liability insurance
 * Audit our services against this pledge every 12 months and provide evidence of compliance to the other party whenever requested
 * Report any breaches of security to the data controller, the Information Commissioner’s Office (ICO) and other authorities if required by law, and, in co-operation with the data controller, to data subjects
-* Always notify schools prior to connecting an Assembly application which data that  Assembly application needs access to, and allow you to accept or reject that request
 * Make the [Terms of Service](https://www.nomoremarking.com/terms) and this Privacy Policy clearly and publicly available on our website

 __We DO NOT:__